Automattic/pym-shortcode/docs/readme.md

 ### What is the URL for `pym.v1.min.js`?

-Assuming that you have installed this plugin via the wordpress.org plugin repository, and that your site is `https://example.org/`, you'll find `pym.v1.min.js` at `https://example.org/wp-content/plugins/pym-shortcode/js/pym.v1.min.js` .
+Assuming that you have installed this plugin via the wordpress.org plugin repository and that your site is `https://example.org/`, you'll find `pym.v1.min.js` at `https://example.org/wp-content/plugins/pym-shortcode/js/pym.v1.min.js` .

 You can check the validity of that assumption by putting a shortcode or block in a post, then viewing the post from the frontend.
-In the source code of the page you should see a script tag loading `pym.v1.min.js`.
+In the source code of the page, you should see a script tag loading `pym.v1.min.js`.

 Or, you can specify the URL from which to load `Pym.js`.